-What does a community association secretary of the board do?
+What does a secretary of a board do in a community association?

 The success of any organization depends on the quality and diligence that goes into its management and recordkeeping.
 The board of directors for community associations is required by law and association governing documents to maintain certain records for transparency's sake, which can be difficult without an experienced board secretary.